mtyaka/lein-oneoff/README.md

-With the help of lein-oneoff you can open a file, declare dependencies at the top, and write the rest of the code as usually. lein-oneoff will let you run the file, open a repl or start a swank server while taking care of fetching dependencies and constructing the classpath automatically.
+With the help of lein-oneoff you can open a file, declare dependencies at the top, and write the rest of the code as usually. lein-oneoff will let you run the file or open a repl session while taking care of fetching dependencies and constructing the classpath automatically.

 You might find lein-oneoff useful when you want to play with a brand